pCloudServices/Add-PSMApps/Readme.md

 ## Parameters
 ### Mandatory Parameters
-Add-PSMApplication will prompt for these if not provided on the command line
+Add-PSMApps will prompt for these if not provided on the command line

 | Parameter     | Description  	                                          |
 | ---           | ---	                                                    |